Author: Melban Mascarenhas

 For mainland setups that require a UAE national as a local service agent or partner, their Emirates ID, passport copy, and family book (Khulasat Al Qaid) might be required.

-If a company is investing as a shareholder, you’ll need the parent company’s legal documents — such as the Certificate of Incorporation, Board Resolution, and Power of Attorney — attested in the UAE Embassy in the country of origin and again by the UAE Ministry of Foreign Affairs.
+These documents must be attested in the UAE Embassy in the country of origin and again by the UAE Ministry of Foreign Affairs.

 Submitting your documents doesn't have to be a stressful process.
 Here's how to make it smoother: